mrezabayat/iamsorush/content/posts/mpi-send-types.md

 ## Priority list

 It's hard to give a recipe for all the problems.
-However, some points can help to choose:
+However, some points can help to choose the right mode:

 - When there is a **deadlock**, non-blocking communication can help.
 - When there is a [**race condition**](https://iamsorush.com/posts/mpi-race-condition/), blocking communication can help.